 Long before the first settlers arrived, native travelers looking for a shorter and safer route between Lake Huron and Georgian Bay, would cross the peninsula near its base.
-They would enter near the site of the present-day location of the town of Wiarton and after portaging, would paddle their canoes across the lakes and rivers that almost connect both shores.
-The route became known as the Rankin Portage and it is suspected that early French explorers used this route to visit the various native communities, which existed in the area and avoid the often-treacherous waters around the tip of the peninsula.
+They would enter near the site of the present-day location of Wiarton.
+After portaging, they would paddle their canoes across the lakes and rivers that almost connect both shores.
+The route became known as the Rankin Portage.
+It is suspected that French explorers used this route to visit the various native communities, which existed in the area, to avoid the often-treacherous waters around the tip of the peninsula.

 The first non-natives to spend the summer in the Sauble Beach area were probably fishermen who set up camps to process their catches.
-However, the 1880s marked the beginning of more permanent commercial enterprises in the area.
-At that time, one of the first sawmills on the peninsula was built at Sauble Falls.
+However, the 1860s marked the beginning of more permanent commercial enterprises in the area.
+One of the first sawmills on the peninsula was built at Sauble Falls in 1862.
 Soon after, a boarding house and general store were built nearby.
 It is likely that both enterprises existed to accommodate the needs of not only the lumbermen, but the commercial fishing fleets as well.

-The 1880s also marked the beginning of the era of tourism in this part of the province of Ontario.
-It was not long before tourists seeking a break from the hot weather of summer in the cities discovered the cool breezes, sandy beaches and refreshing water of the Sauble Beach area.
+The 1880s marked the beginning of the era of tourism in this part of Ontario.
+It was not long before tourists seeking a break from the hot summer weather in the cities discovered the cool breezes, sandy beaches, and refreshing water of the Sauble Beach area.
 Many of these early visitors pitched huge tents, large enough to shelter whole families, while others built rough-hewn shelters to enjoy beach holidays.

 The arrival of the Grand Trunk Railway to Hepworth, and then Wiarton, facilitated easier travel to Sauble.
 The trip was an adventure.
-The tourists left the train in Hepworth, and after lunching at John Downs’ Royal Hotel; they boarded horse-drawn wagons, called democrats, and made their way along rough trails to the sandy shores of Lake Huron.
+The tourists left the train in Hepworth, and after lunching at John Downs’ Royal Hotel; they boarded horse-drawn wagons, called democrats, and made their way along rough trails to Lake Huron's sandy shores.

 Soon families from southern Ontario, particularly the London area, were flocking to the beach.
 The original rough-hewn cottages and tents gave way to more permanent structures.
 At first, most of the tourism activity was located around the mouth of the river.
-However, the introduction of the automobile as a means of transportation led to further development as more tourists discovered this summer paradise.
+However, the introduction of the automobile enabled more tourists to discover this summer paradise.
 Consequently, it was not long before cottages and tents were located along most of the length of the beach.

 In 1925 a London surveyor, by the name of Archibald, purchased the western parts of farms owned by J.K.
 Davidson, John Walker and Sam Bannister.
 The land was surveyed into lots and put up for sale.
 In 1926 the first cottage on this development was erected.

-Throughout the 1930s and 1940s, Sauble Beach continued to grow and rival other Ontario tourist Meccas such as Wasaga Beach and Muskoka.
-Today, Sauble Beach is a booming centre for tourism, known throughout Ontario and the northeastern United States for its great sandy beaches, clean fresh water and cool breezes.
+Throughout the 1930s and 1940s, Sauble Beach continued to grow and rival other Ontario tourist destinations such as Wasaga Beach and Muskoka.
+Today, Sauble Beach is a booming centre for tourism, known throughout Ontario and the northeastern United States, for its great sandy beaches, clean fresh water and cool breezes.
 The same features which attracted the first tourists to the area more than a century ago.